lino-framework/cg/docs/components.rst

 but not least, this community guide.

 .. glossary::

   Lino framework

     Lino is a :term:`framework`, i.e. a collection of tools and approaches.
-    Lino itself as a :term:`software product` is governed and maintained by the :ref:`lsf`.
+    Lino itself as a :term:`software product` is governed by the :ref:`lsf`.
     See :doc:`/lino/index`.

   Lino application

     A :term:`software product` written using the :term:`Lino framework`, having a given set of functions, governed and maintained by its :term:`application carrier`.

   Lino site

     An instance of a given :term:`Lino application` running on a given :term:`server <Lino server>`, operated by its :term:`operator <site operator>`.

     Every :term:`Lino site` has a web :term:`front end` under a domain or subdomain name, a set of local settings and configuration files, and usually its own database.
 Several sites can share a same database in order to provide different front ends.

   Lino server

     A virtual or physical machine operated by a :term:`server operator` in order to run one or several :term:`Lino sites <Lino site>`.

 .. glossary::